View Patricia Lucas's Obituary on cecildaily.com and share memories

 |

 Patricia Ann Gardner Lucas, age 74, of Chesapeake City, MD, passed away Saturday, December 21, 2019.
-Born in Elkton, MD, on November 30, 1945, she was the daughter of Mary Ashley Gardner, Chesapeake City, and the late George B. Gardner.
+Born in Elkton, MD, on November 30, 1945, she was the daughter of Mary Ashley Gardner and the late George B. Gardner.

 Mrs. Lucas retired from Avon Corporation, Newark, DE, as a district manager, after 33 years of service.
 She was a member of Endeavor Church, Pleasant Hill, MD.
 Mrs. Lucas loved spending time with her children and grandchildren.
 She enjoyed traveling and has been all over the world.